Package 'birdscanR'

 sunriseSunset

 dataframe with sunrise/sunset, and civil and nautical dawn/dusk.
-Computed with the function 'twilight'.
+Computed with twilight().

 sunOrCivil